 Armies and losses: Royalist army of 2-3,000 men commanded by Sir Jacob Astley; Parliamentarian army of around 1,600 horse and 1,100 infantry commanded by Colonel Thomas Morgan.
 Losses: Royalist: 200 killed, 1,700 captured; Parliamentarian: few

-Location: traditionally located on the ridge at Donnington though archaeological work suggests it may have taken place nearer the town.
+Location: Traditionally located on the the Horsington Hill ridge at Donnington though archaeological survey indicates it took place nearer the town.
 It was fought over open fields and within the town itself.

 The last battle of the first Civil War which saw the defeat of a cobbled together royalist force by regional parliamentarian troops.

-In the early morning of 21 March 1646 the last battle of the first Civil War took place in Gloucestershire, one mile north of the town of Stow on the Wold.
-After initial royalist success the superiority of the parliamentary forces, particularly Brereton’s cavalry, soon overwhelmed and routed the royalist forces.
-Fleeing the field, the royalists fought a running fight back into the streets of Stow where the final action took place, culminating in Astley’s surrender in the market square.
+In the early morning of 21 March 1646 the last battle of the first Civil War took place in Gloucestershire, north of the town of Stow on the Wold.
+After initial royalist success the superiority of the parliamentarian forces, particularly Brereton’s cavalry, soon overwhelmed and routed the royalist forces.
+The royalists fled the field and in a running fight made their way into the streets of Stow where the final action took place, culminating in Astley’s surrender in the market square.

-There is some dispute as to exactly where the action was fought with a number of theories put foward.
+There is some dispute as to exactly where the action was fought with a number of theories put forward.
 The traditional site is located on the ridge to the west of the village of Donnington.
-Alternative sites have been suggested approximately 1500 meters north of the town or lying across the A424 or across the ridge between the A424 and the A429, the Fosse way south of the traditional site .
-Survey work carried out at the traditional site, the A424 site and the ridge between the A424 and A429 by the Battlefields Trust in October 2015 failed to identify battlefield remains.
-This opens the possibility that the battle was fought much closer to Stow than has hitherto been suggested.
-Further survey work is required on all possible locations before any conclusion can be drawn.
+Alternative sites have been suggested approximately 1500 meters north of the town or lying across the A424 or across the ridge between the A424 and the A429, the Fosse way, south of the traditional site.
+Survey work carried out at the traditional site, the A424 site and the ridge between the A424 and A429 by the Battlefields Trust in October 2015 and November 2022 failed to identify battlefield remains.

-Access is possible to all areas by public rights of way and, with care, by roads across the battlefield.
-The visit can be completed by following the route of Astley’s fighting retreat into the streets of Stow.
+Access to the traditional site is possible by public rights of way.
+However the battlefield area identified between 2018–2022 can only be seen from the A424 and this busy road makes visiting the site on foot difficult and potentially dangerous.
+Nevertheless, it is possible to follow the route of Astley’s fighting retreat into the streets of Stow.
 There is the added interest of a memorial stone to one of the battle victims in the church.
-But most of all one must go and sit on the base of the cross in the market place, just where Sir Jacob Astley’s himself sat when he surrendered, for it was here that the First Civil War was effectively ended.
-This event has in recent years been marked with a plaque on the base of the cross installed by the Stow Civic Society
+But most of all one must go and sit on the base of the cross in the market place, close to where Sir Jacob Astley is supposed to have sat on a drum after he surrendered, for it was here that the First Civil War was effectively ended.
+This event has in recent years been marked with a plaque on the base of the cross installed by the Stow Civic Society.